feast-dev/feast/README.md

 ![](docs/.gitbook/assets/feast-docs-overview-diagram-2.svg)

-TL;DR: Feast decouples feature engineering from feature usage.
+Feast decouples feature engineering from feature usage, allowing independent development of features and consumption of features.
 Features that are added to Feast become available immediately for training and serving.
 Models can retrieve the same features used in training from a low latency online store in production.
 This means that new ML projects start with a process of feature selection from a catalog instead of having to do feature engineering from scratch.

 ```